msalibian/STAT547O/Bootstrap.md

 simplest M-estimator of location (where the residual scale is assumed known).

-We first generate a simple data set, with 10% of oultiers:
+We first generate a simple data set with `n = 50`, which includes 10% of outliers following a `N(0, 0.01)` distribution:

 ``` r
 set.seed(123456)